Science Fair Project Ideas

 Science Fair Project Ideas — Basic Helicopter Physics

-This is also more advanced among science fair project ideas, since it touches on aerodynamics.
+This is also more advanced among the project ideas, since it touches on aerodynamics.
 In this experiment you basically show how helicopters fly.
 You can buy an inexpensive toy helicopter and use it to illustrate the basic principles of flight of a helicopter.

 A helicopter lifts itself off the ground by rotating the main top rotor (propeller) at high speed.
 This large rotating propeller "pushes" air downward, and (by Newton's third law) creates an opposing upward force which lifts the helicopter up and off the ground.